-Recognising that adding value within the country is a strategic preference for all mining operations within South Africa, Ferrum has consistently looked to planning the Project with beneficiation and other valueadding processes to take place within the country.
+Recognising that adding value within the country is a strategic preference for all mining operations within South Africa, Ferrum has consistently looked to planning the Project with beneficiation and other value-adding processes to take place within the country.
 Project concepts have previously included the production of pig iron at or near the Moonlight site.
 It has since been recognised by the Company, however, that the most sustainable development concept for the Project is likely to involve mining at site and the production there of an iron ore concentrate, which would be transported by way of slurry pipeline to a manufacturing facility located at a place near a railhead.
-High quality iron ore pellets (which would be a mixture of direct reduction iron ("DRI") or DRI quality pellets, which would be suitable for use in electric arc steel furnaces, and blast furnace pellets) would be transported by rail to local users and to a suitable port facility for export internationally.
+High quality iron ore pellets (which would be a mixture of direct reduction iron ("DRI") quality pellets, which would be suitable for use in electric arc steel furnaces, and blast furnace pellets) would be transported by rail to local users and to a suitable port facility for export internationally.

 Several pelletiser sites and rail and port combinations have been considered, and the Company has continued to seek confirmation from infrastructure providers (including rail, port and power suppliers) of allocation of capacity for the Company.
-During the reporting period, the South African Government announced that significant capital would be applied in upgrading rail and port facilities that service the Waterberg Region, which is close to where the Moonlight Deposit is situated.
-This followed strategic studies that revealed that the Waterberg Region, and the coal deposits in that region, are of critical importance to future supply for the country's power generation.
+During the 2012 financial year, the South African Government announced that significant capital would be applied in upgrading rail and port facilities that service the Waterberg Region, which is close to where the Moonlight Deposit is situated.
+These upgrades to rail and port in particular are strategically necessary to unlock the value of the Waterberg Region, where the country's most significant remaining coal reserves are situated.
+For this reason, rail, power, water and port facilities are all being upgraded as a matter of national priority.